 Don't be afraid to ask classmates to purchase books

-course in your major, English 4800 is clearly one of the most important
+course in your major, English 4800 is one of the most important

-classes preparing teachers for their profession.
+classes preparing you for your profession.
 Developing professional

 knowledge, materials, and personal libraries are part of getting ready